aws-samples/aws-resource-counter/configuration.md

       # It is optional!
 If not defined it will group and count based on all values from "element" above.
       values: [running, terminated, stopped]

+      # Boolean value to indicate if it should generate custom metric name based on values attribute define above.
+      # It is optional!
+The default value is "true".
+      # This is useful when you use groupBy to filter by just one element value and don't what the value to be appended on metric name.
+      customName: true

-      # Boolean value to indicate if it shoud capitalize the attribute value define above on "element".
+      # Boolean value to indicate if it should capitalize the attribute value define above on "element".
       # It is optional!
 The default value is "true".
       # Examples: "AVAILABLE" -> "Available", "in-use" -> "In-use"
       capitalize: true